 The main downside to CBD marketing is the remaining questionable legalities of cannabis.
-Even though CBD doesn’t cause the same high that marijuana does, it’s close enough for federal and certain state legislations that if not blended or marketed the right way, it can still violate drug laws.
+Even though CBD doesn’t cause the same high that marijuana does. it is close enough for federal and certain state legislations that if not blended or marketed the right way, it can still violate drug laws.

 Many companies have other non-hemp/CBD related products that they would still like to feature on Facebook and Instagram.
-If you still want to have a presence on these platforms for your non-CBD products, here’s what you need to know in order to prevent getting your ads disapproved or your account shut down.”
+If you still want to have a presence on these platforms for your non-CBD products.
+What you need to know in order to prevent getting your ads disapproved or your account shut down.”

 Native and display ads are easier to include CBD marketing for, but they also have their own finagling in order to get the ads accepted and viewed.
 Make sure CBD marketing on landing pages or websites are not direct links to websites that actually sell the products.
 This will likely require an age on any site with the ad to make sure only those legally old enough to purchase the products can view them.

-This understandably can leave a sour taste for some advertisers, but it’s really not any different than tobacco or liquor age gates on their sites. it is, however, one more thing that has to be done to get the ads viewed.
-In general for ads for CBD companies, and most cannabis ads in general, avoiding the prices of the products, imagery of people using the products, testimonials or sponsors, or extolling the health benefits of the products are all best avoided with such ads.
+This understandably can leave a sour taste for some advertisers.
+But it’s really not any different than tobacco or liquor age gates on their sites. however, one more thing that has to be done to get the ads viewed.
+In general for ads for CBD companies, and most cannabis ads in general, avoiding the prices of the products. the imagery of people using the products, testimonials or sponsors, or extolling the health benefits of the products are all best avoided with such ads.

 Your brand will only succeed if your products make customers feel better.
-If customers aren’t using products correctly, they won’t feel the full effect, which is why it’s so important to educate your audience as much as possible.”
+If customers aren’t using products correctly.
+They won’t feel the full effect.
+This is why it’s so important to educate your audience as much as possible.
 Due to the restrictions on more traditional online advertising, it’s important to think outside of the box in order to get your products seen and purchased.

 HawkMedia.com notes that “CBD brands face restrictions when it comes to advertising on major digital platforms.
-In a way, this may be the best thing that could have happened to the CBD industry because it’s forced brands to engage with consumers through quality, organic content, rather than flooding them with paid ads.
+In a way, this may be the best thing that could have happened to the CBD industry.
+Because it’s forced brands to engage with consumers through quality, organic content, rather than flooding them with paid ads.
 Still, it has undoubtedly made growing CBD brands substantially more difficult.
-Paid acquisition, even when relegated to alternative platforms, is a highly effective way for CBD brands to grow their addressable market and scale revenues; as long as they know what channels are most effective.”
+Paid acquisition, even when relegated to alternative platforms. it is a highly effective way for CBD brands to grow their addressable market and scale revenues.
+As long as they know what channels are most effective.”

 CBD marketing can be a tricky business because of the restrictions placed on it through more traditional advertising methods.
 Organic advertising methods, education, and careful marketing are the best strategies.
-Though these methods don’t provide room for a lot of specific data or more in depth advertising, like the use of sponsors or testimonials, it can still help get the word out to your audience.
+Though these methods don’t provide room for a lot of specific data or more in-depth advertising.
+The use of sponsors or testimonials, it can still help get the word out to your audience.

-Most people looking to purchase CBD products are aware of the outdated restrictions placed on advertisers and the various outdated laws regarding the products in general.
-Building brand awareness is not easy with such restrictive marketing strategies, but it can be done with the right know how.
+Most people looking to purchase CBD products aware of the outdated restrictions placed on advertisers.
+The various outdated laws regarding the products in general.
+Building brand awareness not easy with such restrictive marketing strategies, but it can be done with the right know-how.

 CBD marketing can be difficult, but it’s not impossible.
-As CBD and other cannabis products become increasingly common and more widely used, this means marketing materials for those products are going to be increasingly accepted.
+As CBD and other cannabis products become increasingly common and more widely used.
+This means marketing materials for those products increasingly accepted.
 Eventually, the old restrictions will give way to more forgiving ad policies.
 Until that happy day, CBD marketing must work within the confines of an outdated system in order to get the word out to their customers, current, future, and prospective.